Posted on behalf of The Nye Law Group on Apr 05, 2017 in Car Accidents

 Distracted driving caused 5,784 crashes in Georgia in 2006 and 25,215 wrecks last year, according to the Governor's Highway Safety Association (GHSA).

 This behavior is also one of the major culprits in the increase in traffic fatalities in the last two years, according to GHSA Director Harris Blackwood.

 The National Safety Council (NSC) reports that traffic fatalities in Georgia rose 34 percent between 2014 and 2016, the fifth-largest increase in the nation.

 Nationally, distracted driving led to 3,179 deaths in 2014 and 3,477 in 2015, a year-over-year increase of almost nine percent.
 Distracted driving also led to 391,000 injuries last year.

 While nearly everyone drives distracted at some point, the practice is entirely preventable.
 These strategies can help reduce or eliminate distractions:

 If you were injured in an accident caused by a distracted driver, you may be entitled to compensation for your medical bills, lost earnings, and pain and suffering.
-The Nye Law Group's personal injury attorneys will work to hold distracted drivers accountable for their actions, while pursuing fair compensation for damages.
+The Nye Law Group's personal injury attorneys in Savannah will work to hold distracted drivers accountable for their actions while pursuing fair compensation for damages.